Dhirajsharma2060/NoteNest/README.md

 ## 🛡️ Authentication & Roles

+- **JWT Authentication:**
+  - All protected API endpoints use JWT-based authentication for secure access.
+  - Access and refresh tokens are issued on login/signup and required for dashboard and note actions.
+  - Role-based access is enforced via JWT claims (child/parent).

 - **Children:**
   - Sign up and get a unique family code.
   - Can create, edit, and organize their own notes.